akshay-rakheja/supernova2022/README.md

 ## To Do TODAY

 - Form to buy pulses
+- Make pulses a DIP-20
+- Make Template for TS Dfinity dev (react + azle)

+## To do in general

+## To Test

+- maybe: preupgrade/postupgrade
 - Form to schedule
 - List of schedules (with a remove button per schedule)

-## To do in general

-- maybe: preupgrade/postupgrade
-- Make pulses a DIP-20
-- Check for an SDR-ICP price oracle - on the ledger?
-- Add argument builder in Azle (using dfinity/candid?)

-## To Test

 - Public dashboard with login button
 - Deploy to IC
 - connect frontend to our backend